keonroohparvar/keonroohparvar/README.md

-Hello!
-My name is Keon Roohparvar, and I am currently a Machine Learning Engineer working on some revolutionary AI stuff.
-I recently graduated from Cal Poly SLO with Bachelor's and Master's of Science degrees in Computer Science, and my technical focus is Artifical Intelligence.
+Hey there, I'm Keon Roohparvar!
+I'm currently the Chief ML Engineer at a startup where I'm leading the charge on some truly revolutionary AI—redesigning neural networks on our custom silicon hardware to drastically cut down global AI energy consumption [see website here](https://roogen.ai).

+My technical journey began at Cal Poly SLO, where I earned both Bachelor's and Master's degrees in Computer Science, focusing on Artificial Intelligence.
+After graduating, I worked as a MLE at Apple for 1.5 years working on testing the Cameras using ML/CV algorithms.

-My technical interests include:
+🚀 My tech interests include:
-* Deep Learning
+- Deep Learning
-* Generative AI
-  * Diffusion Models (Stable Diffusion, Latent Diffusion, etc.)
+- Generative AI (especially Diffusion Models like Stable Diffusion and Latent Diffusion)
-  * Generative Adversarial Networks (GANs)
+- Generative Adversarial Networks (GANs)
-* Computer Vision

-On a more personal note, some of my hobbies include:
-* Piano - I have a piano page on Instagram @keonspianopage; feel free to check it out!
+🎹 When I'm not coding, you can find me:
+- Playing Piano 🎶 – check out my piano adventures on Instagram @keonspianopage.
-* Music Production - I have made some Lofi beats with some piano and guitar - Lofi is the perfect music for programmers, so check out my EP on Spotify @Geevoo :)
+- Producing Music 🎧 – I love creating chill Lofi beats infused with piano and guitar.
+Great music for coding!
+Listen to my EP on Spotify @Geevoo.
-* 3-D Printing - I (attempt to) make small things for various around-the-house needs on SolidWorks, and I print them on my Ender 3 printer.

-Please feel free to contact me at kroohpar@gmail.com, and let me know if you have any questions about my projects!
+- 3D Printing 🖨️ – I design and print practical (and sometimes impractical) creations around the house using SolidWorks and my trusty Ender 3.

+📬 Feel free to reach out at kroohpar@gmail.com – I'm always happy to chat about projects, collaborations, or absolutely anything else (I really can't help myself sometimes, I might need help)!